keomanivong115/keomanivong115/README.md

 ## Hi, I'm Aiden

-I am a Computer Science student at UIC with a concentration in computer systems.
+I am a Computer Science student at UIC with a concentration in Computer Systems.
 I am fascinated with working on electronics and coding for systems.

 <hr>